timcu/builder_police/set2/pycharm-edu-2/lesson1/task2_placing_a_block_using_variables/task.md

 Storing data in variables helps when you don't know the data when you are writing the program but will know it when the program is run.
 For example the z value is different for every player.
 The program can be written before the player is known and the z value can be filled later.
 The program on the left has a variable called `ref_z` which stores the player's z value.
-I called it `ref_z` because your building will use it as a reference coordinate in the z axis and you will build relative to it.
+I called it `ref_z` because your building will use it as a reference coordinate in the z axis, and you will build relative to it.

 To use the data in a variable, type its variable name where you previously typed the data.
 For example, if your `ref_z` was 0: